winitzki/scall/tutorial/programming_dhall.md

 safeDiv 4 0 {=}  -- Raises a type error.
 ```

-The main limitation of this `safeDiv` is that it can work only for literal values of the second argument.
+The main limitation of this `safeDiv` is that it can divide only by a literal `Natural` value.
-This is so because the situation `y == 0` is excluded at type-checking time.
+This is so because the check `y == 0` is done at type-checking time.
-So, we cannot simply use `safeDiv` inside a function that takes an argument `y : Natural` and then divides by `y`.
+So, we cannot use `safeDiv` inside a function that takes an argument `y : Natural` and then calls `safeDiv x y`.

+We also cannot divide by a number that we imported from a different Dhall file.

 Any usage of `safeDiv x y` will require us somehow to obtain a value of type `Nonzero y`.
 That value serves as a witness that the number `y` is not zero.
 Any function that uses `saveDiv` for dividing by an unknown value `y` will also require an additional witness argument of type `Nonzero y`.